 And when you’re not playing, you can use the board game as a clever design accent.

-At this point, who really hasn’t heard of the classic Connect 4 anyway?
-This version from Hasbro Gaming is a real hot seller at Amazon.
 It has over 2349 ratings at this point and it doesn’t look like it’s going below 5 stars.
 Bring a friend or a family member along and challenge them to a competitive game to help build your strategy and motor skills.

 Although its target is for ages 5 and above, the game is actually suitable for any age group.
 Children under the age of 3, however, are unable to play this game due to small parts.
 This version though comes with a different twist, especially with blue blocker discs.
 They block the opponent’s place or lift any two of their counters (either red or yellow) to give you a better chance of winning.

 When it comes to strategy, you need to be as patient as possible in order to anticipate your opponent’s moves before making your own against them.
 But little kids between ages 5 and 6 won’t need to care much about strategy so long as they can get in on much of the action and have fun with it.